Connecticut

 - Transgender or nonbinary status

-- Neural data (defined as information generated by measuring activity of an individual's central nervous system)
+- Neural data (information generated by measuring activity of an individual's central nervous system)

 - Financial account numbers with access credentials